Basics of Hazardous Waste on Campus

 - Liquid waste in suitable containers that are clean, free of contamination, and have a leak proof cap;

-- Dry and/or solid waste that is in a suitable container, free of contamination, and properly sealed;
+- Dry and/or solid waste in a suitable container that is clean, free of contamination, and properly tied or sealed;

-- Chemical contaminated sharps (with no infectious or biohazardous contamination) in a rigid sharps container;
+- Chemically contaminated sharps (with no infectious or biohazardous contamination) in a rigid sharps container; and

-- Treated infectious waste streams or deactivated biological agents that are mixed with chemical wastes; and
+- Treated infectious waste streams or deactivated biological agents that are mixed with chemical wastes.

 Wastes Unacceptable for Standard Pick-Up